LynHJ/Project-Parmaceuticals/README.md

 They have also asked for a technical report of the study and a top-level summary of the study results.

 ### Source
-There are two data sets. one is Mouse_Data and another one is Study_Result.
+There are two data sets, a file of Mouse_Data.csv and a file of Study_Result.

 ### Data Analysis